lhao03/lhao03.github.io/content/blog/compsci/learn-to-code.md

 You would never say other skills like wielding, cooking, or pipetting could solve all the world’s problems.
 Why is coding any different from other skills?

 Coding (and technology) has limitations, and many times coding can introduce problems you would never have with traditional or alternative methods.
 You can read about my thoughts on tech solutionism in hackathons [here](@/blog/compsci/hackathons.md#what-are-we-trying-to-solve-here).
-For a much more in-depth understanding, read [Design Justice](https://design-justice.pubpub.org/).

 ## Marketing
 There’s no marketing initiative as strong as “Learn to Code”.
 No one is marketing “Learn History” or “Learn Chemistry” because a bunch of people who know history or chemistry don't serve giant companies well.
 By giant companies, I mean tech companies.
 It’s cheap for a tech company to produce a MOOC and sell it to people desperate for a better-paying job.
 These people with only coding skills are then at the will of large companies to pick and choose who they want.
 And with only more and more people wanting a job in tech, companies can be less competitive with salaries.